-Written by Roann Dollman
+Written by Roan Dollmann

 If you’re an international entrepreneur or business owner looking to expand your horizons in the Netherlands, understanding the nuances of Dutch business structures is a must.
 You essentially have two main paths to consider: forming a Dutch BV (Besloten Vennootschap) or opting for Dutch fiscal representation.